May 1 in Yankee History

 • There’s three more new names on this list.
 Lefty Stephen Randolph (1974), a Yankee selection in the 1995 amateur draft, was lost to Arizona in the 1997 rule-V draft.
 He went 10-6 with the D’backs in 2003-2004, and 0-1 with Houston in 2007, his only big-league service so far.
 In similar circumstances, 1998 Yankee amateur draft selection Manny Acosta (1981) subsequently signed as a free agent with Atlanta in 2003.
 He won one and lost one for the Braves in 2007, and was in their 2008 pen too.

 • Although righthander Dillon Tate (1994) has not played a game with the Yankees, his name has figured in two pretty significant trades involving them.
 After being a first round draft choice of the Rangers in 2015, he was shipped to the Yankees with minor leaguer Nick Green and Erik Swanson in 2016 for Carlos Beltran.
 Then in 2018, the Yankees traded him along with Cody Carroll and Josh Rogers to Baltimore for Zack Britton.
-Tate posted an 0-2 record in 16 games with the ’19 Orioles, and as of this writing early in 2022, has a 1-10 record with three saves.
+Tate has posted an 6-13 record with eight saves since with the Orioles, as of this writing in 167 games, all in relief.

 • We’ll close the Yankee segment of the birthday discussion with that of third baseman Phil Hiatt (1969), who signed as a free agent with the Yanks in January 1998 but was released that April.
 In part-time duty with Kansas City, Detroit, and Los Angeles (the Dodgers) from 1993 through 2001, Hiatt cleared 13 fences and drove in 55 runs.